minio/awesome-minio/README.md

 ## Contribution Guidelines
 * Add entries alphabetically, under the appropriate category.
 * To add, remove, or change things on the list: Submit a pull request.
 * Description should contain a link with the name of the package/project/website.
 * Do not exceed more than a paragraph.

 ### Cloud - PaaS
 * [minio-dokku](https://github.com/slypix/minio-dokku) - Dockerfile to run Minio on [Dokku](http://dokku.viewdocs.io/dokku/) PaaS.
 * [minio-dist-boshrelease](https://github.com/shinji62/minio-dist-boshrelease) - Cloud Foundry [BOSH](https://bosh.io) is an open source tool chain for release engineering, deployment and lifecycle management of large scale distributed services. minio-dist-boshrelease will help easily install the [distributed version of Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide).
 * [Jelastic](https://jelastic.com/) - Jelastic is a multi-cloud PaaS and CaaS for business.
 It uses Minio as an S3 compatible object storage server in Docker containers.

 ### Cloud - IaaS
 * [Digital Ocean](https://www.digitalocean.com) - Deploy an SSD cloud server in 55 seconds.
-* [Deis](https://deis.com) - Deis is an open source Platform As A Service for use with [Kubernetes](http://kubernetes.io/).
-Deis uses Minio by default to store all internal application metadata storage.
-It also uses Minio to store database backups.
+* [Deis Workflow](https://deis.com/workflow/) - an open source Platform-as-a-Service for [Kubernetes](http://kubernetes.io/).
+Workflow uses Minio by default to store all internal application metadata and database backups.
 * [Eucalyptus](http://www.eucalyptus.com) - Eucalyptus is an open solution to build private and hybrid clouds that are compatible with Amazon Web Services.
 Minio can be used as an object storage backend for Eucalyptus.
 * [Ha-Minio](https://github.com/bryanl/ha-minio) - Configures Minio, as a S3 compatible cloud storage server for DigitalOcean in a highly available fashion.
 * [Packet](https://www.packet.net) - Packet is a baremetal cloud provider.